EPCCed/eidf-docs/docs/access/ssh.md

 ssh -J [username]@eidf-gateway.epcc.ed.ac.uk [username]@[vm_ip]
 ```

 You will be prompted for a 'TOTP' code upon successful public key authentication to the gateway.
-At the TOTP prompt, enter the code displayed in your MFA Applicaiton.
+At the TOTP prompt, enter the code displayed in your MFA Application.

 ## First Password Setting and Password Resets